Control design for inhomogeneous broadening compensation in single-photon transducers: Methods

 \subsection{Simulations}

-We discretize the input-output equations Eq.~\ref{eq:opt_problem} in time and simulate the dynamics to calculate the transduction efficiency using finite-difference methods.
+We discretize the input-output equations (the constraints in problem (\ref{eq:opt_problem})) in time and simulate the dynamics to calculate the transduction efficiency using finite-difference methods.
 For the customized case, i.e., when the drive is designed for a specific ensemble, we use the L-BFGS-B optimization algorithm.
 We employ the stochastic optimization algorithm \textit{Adam} \cite{kingmaAdamMethodStochastic2017} to design the uncustomized driving field.